All Episodes

 Now, is it happening tonight?

-I don't know, but we'll know more when we get on Hannity tonight uh by nine o'clock.
+I don't know, but we'll know more when we get on Hannity tonight by 9 o'clock of the latest on Kavanaugh as well.

-We got a big show tonight.
+We've got a big show tonight.

-Say you DVR, Hannity 9 Eastern on the Fox News Channel.
+Say you DVR, Hannity 9 Eastern on the Fox News channel.

 Thanks for being with us.